 Back to the 80s: Wolfsburg celebrates with Nena and colorful balloons!

-cultural highlights and historical roots
+Cultural highlights and historical roots

-While the video arouses nostalgic memories from the 1980s, the present shows that Wolfsburg can look back on a moving past that is shaped by tradition, changes and an increasingly growing sense of community.
-Whether for young residents or long -established people - the city has something to offer for everyone!
+While the video from the 80s awakens nostalgic memories, the present shows that Wolfsburg can look back on an eventful past that is characterized by tradition, change and an ever-growing sense of community.Whether for young residents or long-time residents – the city has something to offer for everyone!